engineervikas/Software-Testing-Projects/Testcases for Project1/Readme.md

 # Introduction
-Here we have drafted testplan, testscenarios, testcases for Project1.
+Here we have drafted Release Plan, Testscenarios, Testcases for testing of website "awesomeqa.com/ui/".